skeoop/skeoop.github.io/results/design-patterns.md

 * Doesn't state motifvation and purpose of the pattern.
 * Example of LengthClassAdapter inseightful, and method meterToCentimeter, centimeterToMeter are poorly written.
 * UML for Class Adapter is not possible in Java (multiple inheritance).
 UML for Object Adapter is OK, but "adaptee" attribute should be lowercase.
 * Grammar is OK, but some errors.
+Please fix them.

 ### Decorator by [Pakpon Jetapai and Phasin Sarunpornkul](https://bitbucket.org/b5710546381/decorator-pattern)